simgrid/simgrid/docs/source/intro_concepts.rst

 your application, the amount of energy dissipated by the platform to run your application and the detailed usage of each resource.

-** **Model-Checking Mode**.
+**Model-Checking Mode**.
 This can be seen as a sort of exhaustive testing mode, where every possible outcome of your application is explored.
 In some sense, this mode tests your application for all possible platforms that you could imagine (and more).

-You just provide the application and its deployment (amount of processes and parameters), and the model-checker will litterally explore all possible outcomes by testing all possible message
+You just provide the application and its deployment (amount of processes and parameters), and the model-checker will literally explore all possible outcomes by testing all possible message
 interleavings: if at some point a given process can either receive the message A first or the message B depending on the platform